jakelangham/kestrel/paper/paper.md

 sediment entrainment and deposition.
 These physical processes, which mutually couple the flow with its underlying bed, are sometimes collectively termed 'morphodynamics'.
-Simulations may be initiated either on simple surfaces or on more realistic terrains via a user-specified digital elevation model (DEM).
-The latter option enables computations on topographies measured to approximate the Earth's surface, so that real world events may be reconstructed and potential future scenarios may be modelled. `Kestrel` has been primarily developed for Earth sciences research into natural hazards, including volcanic mudflows, flash floods and landslides.
+Simulations may be initiated either on simple surfaces or on more realistic terrains, via a user-specified digital elevation model (DEM).
+The latter option enables computations on topographies measured to approximate the Earth's surface, so that real world events may be reconstructed and potential future scenarios may be modelled. `Kestrel` has been primarily developed for Earth sciences research into natural hazards, including volcanic mudflows (lahars), flash floods and landslides.
 However, it may also be useful for modelling flows of interest to engineers, applied mathematicians, geophysicists and industry scientists, see e.g.\ @Capart:1998, @Cao:2004, @Iverson:2015 and